sage-code/maj/verbs.md

 Preposition: di = about

-* io diku'bi una saga di la bifa! = I have told you a story about the past!
+* io diku'be una saga di la pasa! = I have told a story about the past!
-* tu diku'ia una saga di la dopa! = you will talk now about the future!
+* tu diku'ia una saga di la futa! = you will talk now about the future!
-* nu diku'fu una saga di la nova! = we will talk about the present!
+* nu diku'fu una saga di la iaka! = we will talk about the present!

 ## Verb transformation